 Official eartag.
 An identification tag providing unique identification for individual animals.
 An official eartag which contains or displays an AIN with an 840 prefix must bear the U.S. shield.
-The design, size, shape, color, and other characteristics of the official eartag will depend on the needs of the users, subject to the approval of the users, subject to the approval of the daministrator.
+The design, size, shape, color, and other characteristics of the official eartag will depend on the needs of the users, subject to the approval of the Administrator.
 The official eartag must be tamper-resistant and have a high retention rate in the animal.
 Official eartags must adhere to one of the following numbering systems: